connie-reinholdsson/CV/README.md

 ### <a name="hello">About</a>

-I am a highly motivated, creative and curious self-starter who is passionate about tech and believe the best code is written with tea breaks, a healthy body and an open mind.
-I am looking for a Full Stack Developer role in an innovative, sociable and dynamic environment where I can grow as a person and professional.
+I am a highly motivated, creative and curious self-starter who is passionate about tech and believe the best code is written with regular tea breaks, a healthy body and an open mind.
+I am looking for a Full Stack Developer role in an innovative, sociable and dynamic environment with long-term career prospects.

-After graduating with an International Business BSc degree from Loughborough University, I spent 18 months working as a Marketing Graduate for Samsung Electronics (UK) Ltd. Whilst working in digital marketing, I developed a passion for technology and started coding in my free time, until I became so addicted to solving problems and building websites that I decided to pursue it as a career.
+After graduating with an International Business BSc degree from Loughborough University, I spent 18 months working as a Marketing Graduate for Samsung Electronics (UK) Ltd. Whilst working in digital marketing, I developed a passion for technology and started coding in my free time.
+Eventually, I became so addicted to solving problems and building websites that I decided to pursue it as a career.
 I am now fulfilling my dreams at Maker's Academy, where I spend every day diving below the interface and learning about the world of software development.

 Check out my [Blog](https://medium.com/@connie.reinholdsson_2152), [Twitter Account](https://twitter.com/conniereinhold1) and GitHub portfolio to find out more!

 ### <a name="skills">Skills</a>

 #### Communication
-When starting at Maker's Academy, I decided to write a blog about my experience.
-At first I found it very difficult, having never before  published an article, but to my surprise writing about programming was different.
-It enabled me to learn faster by reflecting on each week and pinpointing ways in which I could improve.
-Seven weeks into Makers I attended an Android Development workshop run by Codebar.
-I wrote a blogpost about what the workshop and Codebar ended up publishing it on their website.
-The article also got lots of attention on Twitter and was endorsed by the organiser.
+When starting at Maker's Academy, I decided to write a blog.
+Having never published an article in my life, I was surprised by how much I enjoyed this and how my learning improved through reflecting on my experience.
+Seven weeks into the course I attended an Android Development workshop run by Codebar and wrote a blogpost about it.
+I was very pleased when Codebar asked to publish it on [Codelog](https://medium.com/the-codelog/android-i-think-we-will-become-good-friends-ab01b0e90ad5) and make me a writer.
+The article received positive feedback on Medium and Twitter was endorsed by the organiser.

 #### Learning Agility

-During my Marketing Graduate Scheme at Samsung Electronics I moved roles every 4-5 months and I quickly picked up the relevant knowledge and information to meet my performance objectives, making a name for myself in each division.
-I set up my own introductions, researched the industry and sought out relevant documents in order to increase my knowledge.
-As a result of my quick learning, in only my third month at the company, I was asked to organise and deliver a UK wide 4-week marketing event.
-This was presented back to my global headquarters and turned out to be a huge online success.
+During my Marketing Graduate Scheme at Samsung Electronics I moved roles every 4-5 months and had to quickly pick up the relevant knowledge to meet my performance objectives and make a name for myself in each division.
+To do this, I set up my own introductions, researched the industry and sought out relevant documents.
+As a result of learning fast, I was asked to organise and deliver a UK wide 4-week marketing event after working there for three months.
+This was presented back to my global headquarters and the event turned out to be an online success.

 #### Problem-solver